-The ALC operates on behalf of the provinces and is responsible for organization and conduct of all the gambling options on the island such as video lotteries and other.
+The ALC operates on behalf of the provinces and is responsible for the organization and conduct of all the gambling options on the island such as video lotteries and other.
 It’s been doing so since 1976 when the Lotteries Commission Act was incorporated.

-Prince Edward Island has to major offline betting venues of which only one is a casino.
+Prince Edward Island has two major offline betting venues of which only one is a casino.
 The casino venue is called Red Shores Racetrack & Casino at Charlottetown Driving Park, where players can enjoy 200 video slots, horse racing and other casino games such as 4 table games and 5 poker tables.
 It is located in the island capital, Charlottetown and it’s operated by the Commission.

 The other is called Red Shores Summerside and it is located in the community of Summerside, the second largest on the island.
 This is a much smaller offline betting venue with only 40 gaming machines, but it also offers horse racing and simulcasting.

-Despite being the smallest province in Canada, the residents of Prince Edward Island still have access to various gambling options, including those found online and favored by passionate sports bettors and gamblers that look for better odds.
-Besides paper-based sports lotteries, the people have the option to play casino games or visit the race tracks where they can bet on horses.
+Despite being the smallest province in Canada, the residents of Prince Edward Island still have access to various gambling options, including those found online and favoured by passionate sports bettors and gamblers that look for better odds.
+Besides paper-based sports lotteries, people have the option to play casino games or visit the race tracks where they can bet on horses.